Employer of Record

 The notice period is a critical component of terminating a labor agreement.

-During the notice period, employees can also request a written explanation for the termination, which the employer must provide within seven calendar days.
+During the notice period, employees can also request a written substantiation for the termination, which the employer must provide within seven calendar days.
 If the employer fails to comply, the employee can appeal the decision in court.

 Social Security in Georgia